-From Japan, Minister of the Environment NISHIMURA Akihiro participated in ministerial meetings which were held in the second week of the conferences.
-In addition, officials from the Ministry of Foreign Affairs, the Ministry of the Environment, the Ministry of Economy, Trade and Industry, the Ministry of Finance, the Ministry of Education, Culture, Sports, Science and Technology, the Ministry of Agriculture, Forestry and Fisheries, the Ministry of Land, Infrastructure, Transport and Tourism, the Financial Services Agency, the Forestry Agency, and the Japan Meteorological Agency participated in the conferences.
-At COP27, the cover decision "Sharm el-Sheikh Implementation Plan", which calls for Parties to strengthen their actions in each area of climate change countermeasures, and the "Mitigation Work Programme", which aims to scale up mitigation and the each area of climate change countermeasures, and the "Mitigation Work Programme", which aims to scale up mitigation ambition and implementation, were adopted.
-In addition, funding arrangements for responding to loss and damage with the establishment of a loss and damage fund, and the establishment of the transitional committee on the operationalization of the new funding arrangement were also decided.
+Minister of the Environment ITO Shintaro participated in ministerial meetings which were held in the second week of the conferences, and State Minister of Health, Labour and Welfare HAMACHI Masakazu and Parliamentary Vice-Minister of Economy, Trade and Industry YOSHIDA Nobuhiro participated in related meetings.

+In addition, officials from the Ministry of Foreign Affairs, the Ministry of the Environment, the Ministry of Economy, Trade and Industry, the Ministry of Finance, the Ministry of Education, Culture, Sports, Science and Technology, the Ministry of Health, Labour and Welfare, the Ministry of Agriculture, Forestry and Fisheries, the Ministry of Land, Infrastructure, Transport and Tourism, the Financial Services Agency, the Forestry Agency, and the Japan Meteorological Agency participated in the conferences.